-While it might be better to never drink alcohol or eat sweet snacks, it’s often unrealistic to expect everyone to never indulge.
-Healthy people live by a rule, however, that’s governed by moderation.
-They have maybe one drink a day, eat red meat no more than three times a week and indulge their sweet tooth just once a week.
+While it might be better never to drink alcohol or eat sweet snacks, it’s often unrealistic to expect everyone never to indulge.
+Healthy people live by a rule.
+However, moderation governs it.
+They have maybe one drink a day, eat red meat no more than three times a week, and indulge their sweet tooth just once a week.
 It’s the key to moderation.

 5. They Avoid Harmful Activities